ChadBlickenstaff/ai-workflow-library/prompt-library/README.md

 Every prompt in this repository follows the same philosophy:

+- Judgment before generation.
 - Thinking before production.
-- Judgment before automation.
+- Review before publication.
 - Workflows over isolated prompts.
-- Reusable systems over one-off instructions.
+- Reusable reasoning over one-off instructions.
-- Constraints improve output quality.
 - Human understanding remains the final objective.

 ---

 ## How to Use This Repository

-Prompts are organized by the type of work they support rather than by AI model.
+Prompts are organized by the type of reasoning they support rather than by AI model.

-Most prompts are designed to be used alongside the **Cognitive Fitness OS**, which provides the decision framework, while these prompts execute specific workflows within that system.
+Most prompts are designed to be used alongside the **Cognitive Fitness OS**, which provides the decision framework, while these prompts execute specific reasoning workflows within that system.

-As workflows become more durable, they graduate into operating systems, templates, or documented workflows elsewhere in the AI Workflow Library.
+As prompts mature, they may evolve into operating systems, reusable workflows, or documented methodologies elsewhere in the AI Workflow Library.

 ---